selwynpolit/d9book/README.md

-# Welcome to Drupal 9 at your fingertips
+# Welcome to Drupal at your fingertips
-## A Drupal developers quick code reference
+## A Drupal 9 and 10 developers quick code reference
 ### by Selwyn Polit